The Nikon 85mm 1.8 G, released in January 2012, is part of Nikon’s 1.8 G series lineup of lenses.

 The Nikon 85mm 1.8 has several uses that it’s great for.

 For me, it’s always in my camera bag for my wedding and portrait work.
-The 85mm focal length is perfect for portraiture and you can get some truly outstanding shallow depth of field shots with this lens.
+The 85mm focal length is perfect for portraits and you can get some nice shallow depth of field shots with this lens.

 There’s obviously other lens options out there that will give you a slightly shallower depth of field, but the Nikon 85mm 1.8 does very well in that department and can produce some very dream-like shallow depth of field shots.